belamov/postgres-range/CONTRIBUTING.md

 Please read and understand the contribution guide before creating an issue or pull request.

-## Available helper commadns
+## Available helper scripts

 This package uses docker for running tests and generating documentation.

 There are some scripts that will help you out:

-- `/tests.sh` - running tests with phpunit
+- `scripts/tests.sh` - running tests with phpunit
-- `/docs-dev.sh` - hosting docs for development on your http://localhost:8080
+- `scripts/docs-dev.sh` - hosting docs for development on your http://localhost:8080
-- `/docs-build.sh` - compiles docs to html. be sure to run this command if you updated documentation
+- `scripts/docs-build.sh` - compiles docs to html. be sure to run this command if you updated documentation

 ## Etiquette